Similar Posts

 Every client should have personal goals for what they hope their prosthesis will do for them; restore appearances, help them to avoid intrusive questions, or get back to their favorite sport.
 In this case, the client wanted to regain basic functions like holding keys and being able to shake hands again.
 This client didn’t have…

-No Nail?
-No Problem
+Winter Weather No Problem